 Can my organization sponsor the program?

-CISQ and the OMG are looking for program launch sponsors.
+CISQ and the OMG are seeking program launch sponsors.
 OMG is pre-selling bundles of vouchers which will become valid for the program’s examination when it publishes.
 Companies that purchase these voucher packs become program sponsors and receive a number of promotional considerations in addition to vouchers more than equal in value to the price of the sponsorship.

 For more information, email info@-it-cisq.org.